Microsoft Access Programmer Phoenix, AZ

 Lisa Dosch, Motion Picture Editors Guild - Local 700

-Alison Balter at MS Access Solutions developed the application system automates many tasks that were previously performed manually, allowing our employees to more cost-effectively use their time.
-This client/server system is used by employees in our Phoenix, Arizona and New York offices.
-MS Access Solutions and their staff worked with us to develop the necessary specifications and design documents, and then programmed, tested, and implemented the application throughout our organization.
+Alison Balter at MS Access Solutions developed an application that automates many tasks we used to do manually, letting our employees use their time more effectively.
+This client/server system runs in our Phoenix and New York offices.
+MS Access Solutions worked with us to develop specifications and design documents, then programmed, tested, and implemented the application throughout our organization.
 More Reviews

 Contact Details